 - There may be times when your device still attempts to roam on another U.S. wireless network, even when you're within the T-Mobile coverage area.
 If you’d like to limit this, try the tips to reduce data usage below.

 How to know if you're roaming domestically

 The best way to see your active network is to go into the phone settings and look for the mobile network or phone status options.
 The process varies by device, and you can find it in your user guide.

 - You can review the T-Mobile coverage map prior to traveling to determine if your destination is within a T-Mobile or partner network area.

-If you have one of our more recent postpaid plans from the last few years (all Magenta plans, T-Mobile Essentials, all T-Mobile ONE plans, or a Simple Choice plan activated on or after November 15, 2015 - both voice and mobile Internet), then you have 200 MB of domestic roaming data per billing cycle.
+If you have one of our more recent postpaid plans from the last few years (all Magenta plans, T-Mobile Essentials, all ONE Plan, or a Simple Choice plan activated on or after November 15, 2015 - both voice and mobile Internet), then you have 200 MB of domestic roaming data per billing cycle.